shopware5/devdocs/source/developers-guide/plugin-quick-start/index.md

 </style>
 ```

-As you can sse, we use Smarty syntax here to change the style dynamically corresponding the the configuration we assigned to the template in the `onFrontendPostDispatch` callback method.
+As you can see, we use Smarty syntax here to change the style dynamically corresponding to the configuration we assigned to the template in the `onFrontendPostDispatch` callback method.
 So the `italic` style will only be set if the `italic` option is set.
 The same way the font size is set depending on the config.

 Now the only thing left to do is show the slogan: